 The rules contain a particular framework for cost allocation.
 Certain principles are set out in the rules.
 The AER develops and consults on cost allocation guidelines, which must be consistent with the principles.
-Network Service Providers (NSPs) then produce their own cost allocation methods, specific to their business, which the AER must check are compliant with its guidelines.
-The AER then applies the cost allocation method when allocating costs for that NSP.
+DNSPs then produce their own cost allocation methods, specific to their business, which the AER must check are compliant with its guidelines.
+The DNSPs then apply their approved cost allocation method when allocating costs.

-This framework treats the cost allocation method as a DNSP document, with stakeholder consultation at the level of the guidelines.
-The framework balances the requirements of NSPs and consumers.
+This framework treats the cost allocation method as a DNSP document, with stakeholder consultation at the level of the AER's guidelines.
+The framework balances the requirements of DNSPs and consumers.

-The rule change request would change the fundamental character and purpose of the cost allocation method and alter the balance between NSPs and consumers in the framework.
+The rule change request would change the fundamental character and purpose of the cost allocation method and alter the balance between DNSPs and consumers in the framework.
 Currently, the cost allocation method is a stable document containing principles to be read in conjunction with other compliance documents and revenue determinations.
-It would shift to a frequently updated document which informs potential customers of the costs of negotiated services under the Proposed Rule.
-Such a change would affect the resources of all DNSPs and the AER but the parties who will potentially derive the most value can access it through other means.
+Under the proposed rule, the cost allocation method would shift to a frequently updated document which informs potential customers of the costs of negotiated services under the proposed rule.
+Such a change would affect the resources of all DNSPs and the AER but the parties who will potentially derive the most value can access relevant cost information under the negotiation framework provisions.